 The unprecedented ability to collect massive datasets from large scientific instruments and enterprise data warehouses offers grand challenges for data-intensive computing.
-Concomitantly, computing infrastructure is itself undergoing swift changes both in architectures and resource access models.
-With even smart phones being equipped with multiple, heterogeneous CPU cores, distributed computing is the norm rather than the exception.
+At the same time, computing infrastructure is itself undergoing swift changes both in architectures and resource access models.
+With even smart phones and Raspberry Pi’s being equipped with multiple CPU cores, distributed computing is the norm rather than the exception.

-This confluence of “Big Data” applications with emerging computing infrastructure can lead to transformative scientific advances.
-However, translating this opportunity to scientific discovery requires advances in the software cyber-infrastructure plane.
-This spans clean-slate programming abstractions for developers to compose distributed applications, to novel algorithms that can utilize the potential of such abstractions to scale their techniques, to execution frameworks that allow transparent, resilient and efficient access to such advanced computing facilities.
-Such an integrated view of cyber-infrastructure needs to be as much tuned to the characteristics of the data that they operate upon (e.g. volume, velocity, variety) as to the computational infrastructure that they execute upon (e.g. elasticity, reliability, cost).
+This confluence of “Big Data” applications with emerging computing infrastructure can lead to transformative scientific and societal advances.
+However, translating this opportunity to scientific discovery and sustainable cities requires advances in the software platforms and middleware.
+This includes novel programming abstractions to compose distributed applications over new classes of datasets such as streams and dynamic graphs, innovative algorithms that can make use of the potential of such abstractions to scale their techniques, and execution platforms that allow transparent, resilient and efficient usage of distributed computing facilities.
+Such an integrated framework needs to be as much tuned to the characteristics of the data that they operate upon (e.g., volume, velocity, variety) as to the computing infrastructure that they execute upon (e.g., elasticity, cost, power).

 The Distributed Research on Emerging Applications and Machines Lab (DREAM:Lab) focuses on holistic distributed systems research that enables the effective and efficient use of emerging distributed data and computing systems, using scalable software architectures, innovative programming and data abstractions, and algorithms for optimal distributed execution, to support data intensive scientific and engineering applications, which can lead to transformative advances to society.